Abstraction-Refinement Based Optimal Control with Regular Objectives: Optimal Control of Piecewise Linear Systems

-where $c_2 \ge 0$ and $c_4 \ge 0$ are constants that does not depend on $\epsilon_x$ and $\epsilon_u$. \end{lemma} This lemma states that if the cost function is a weighted sum of the norm of a linear function of the states and inputs, the suboptimal cost is bounded and decreases to zero if $\epsilon_{x}$ and $\epsilon_u$ decreases to zero.
+\end{lemma} This lemma states that given a continous cost function, there will be a small neighborhood of the optimal trajectory in which the trajectories will go through the same partition sequence and difference in the cost is bounded and decreases to zero if $\epsilon_{x}$ and $\epsilon_u$ decrease to zero.

 At this point, we have shown that the suboptimal cost is bounded by terms that depends on the input error and initial state error.
 Next, we show that given a specific cost sub-optimality, there exists a strategy that satisfies this cost error.
 In other words, we can construct an abstraction to give a chain strategy that satisfies a certain cost error bound.